-Earlier, you unpacked the qmail, ucpsi-tcp, and daemontools tarballs.
-In our example, we unpacked them into /usr/local/src/qmail.
-Now change to the ucpsi-tcp directory:
+Earlier, you unpacked the qmail, ucspi-tcp, and daemontools tarballs.
+Now change to the ucspi-tcp directory:

 '''

-cd /usr/local/src/qmail/ucspi-tcp-0.88
+cd /usr/local/src/ucspi-tcp-0.88

 '''

 In the Do the build section, if you modified conf-cc and conf-ld, you'll need to make the same changes in this directory.